CommonRoad/commonroad-scenario-designer/docs/source/open_drive.rst

 ParametricLane and to the offset of each borders, which indicate at which point of the border the ParametricLane starts, as a Border can be used by multiple ParametricLanes.

-Calculating cartesian coordinates at a position on a border works as follows:
+Calculating Cartesian coordinates at a position on a border works as follows:

 - The border has a reference border which calculates its coordinates.
 - The border has one or more tuples of width coefficients.
 With the width coefficients which apply at the position (determined by a width coefficients offset), it calculates the width of its reference border.
 - The width is added to the coordinates of the reference border in orthogonal direction, which results in coordinates of the border at a specific position.

 The position on a border is always specified in a curve parameter ds which follows the path of the border.
 Each reference border is a border again, until the last reference border, which in turn is a reference path,